Scatenix/Void-Merchants/README.md

 # Known Bugs

-- Major: Game balancing is very bad at the moment
+- Major: Game balancing could be better at the moment
-    - For example, level 1 enemies deal 2 damage (should really be 1)
-- Minor: buffs (faster shooting and flying) keep working for a long time if picked up right before starting to travel to the merchant
 - Minor: Slow Stars in the background remain for a long time after they were already accelerated
     - When adjusting star speed, existing stars need to become as fast as newly spawned stars
 - Minor: Drone does not properly follow the player ship when flying into the void